Cheese and Spinach Stuffed Portobellos

 Preheat oven to 450°F. Coat a rimmed baking sheet with cooking spray.

-Place mushroom caps, gill-side up, on the prepared pan.
+Place mushroom caps gill-side up on the pan.
 Sprinkle with salt and 1/8 teaspoon pepper.
-Roast until tender, 20 to 25 minutes.
+Roast until tender, 20–25 minutes.

-Meanwhile, mash ricotta, spinach, 1/4 cup Parmesan, olives, Italian seasoning, and the remaining 1/8 teaspoon pepper in a medium bowl.
+In a medium bowl, combine the ricotta, spinach, 1/4 cup Parmesan, olives, Italian seasoning, and remaining 1/8 teaspoon pepper.
+Mash together until the mixture is evenly combined.

-Place marinara sauce in a small bowl, cover, and microwave on High until hot, 30 seconds to 1 1/2 minutes.
+Place the marinara sauce in a microwave-safe bowl.
+Cover and heat on High for 30 seconds to 1 1/2 minutes, until hot.

 SOURCE: Recipe from EatingWell: March/April 2009